-Prep ( Questions to be Filled Out Prior to the Meeting 1.
-As you think about you and/or your family's situation, what are the issues that need to resolved or forgiven for you or the family to move forward?
-2. '' 3.
-3. What part if any did you play in the situation?
-4. What could you or others have done to avoid or minimize the situation either in the past or what needs to happen to avoid the situation in the future?
-5. What else do you want to say/reflect upon the situation? - - - Cuarin Astivity 9 Commitments Discuss your anguers as a group and listen without judgment and Activity & Commitments - Discuss your answers as a group and listen without judgment and defens iveness.
+- 1. As you think about you and/or your family's situation, what are the issues that need to resolved or forgiven for you or the family to move forward? - 2.
+Who needs to talk to whom?
+What needs to happen to facilitate that conversation? - 3.
+What part if any did you play in the situation? - 4.
+What could you or others have done to avoid or minimize the situation either in the past or what needs to happen to avoid the situation in the future? - 5.
+What else do you want to say/reflect upon the situation?

+Group Activity & Commitments - Discuss your answers as a group and listen without judgment and defensiveness.
 What shared commitments can be made to help create a better situation?

-Individ ual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the gro oup commitments?
-Share your commitments with the group. тр то -
+Individual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group commitments?
+Share your commitments with the group.